vladimircuc/FSCcourseRoster/README.md

 1. Download the files inside "src"
 2. Run the program.
-3. (Optional) - run the sample file found on the Github project page
+3. (Optional) - run the sample file

 ### Running